luckysmg/jr_extension/README.md

 ## Get started

-In the past we code like this
+In the past we coded like this
 ```dart
         SizeBox(
             height: 300,